tycrek/tlog/README.md

 ### `logger.[level](title, message, extra)`

-Prints a log at the specified level.
+Prints a log at the specified level. `title` & `extra` are optional.

 Levels can be one of: